 Even though the cluster graph is generated by the DXA modifier as an intermediate data structure, OVITO currently provides no means for the user to access or visualize this output data.
 Future versions of the program may come with a user interface that allows to inspect the generated cluster graph.

 Note that you can position the mouse cursor over an extracted dislocation line in the viewports to let OVITO display its properties in the status bar of the main window.
-Alternatively, you can use the "Inspect Dislocations" utility on the utilities tab of OVITO's command panel to list more properties of individual dislocation lines.
+Alternatively, you can use OVITO's data inspector to see a full list of all dislocation lines found by the DXA and look at individual dislocation lines.